OWASP/CheatSheetSeries/cheatsheets/Error_Handling_Cheat_Sheet.md

 ## Java classic web application

-For this kind of application, a global error handler can be configured at **web.xml** deployment descriptor level.
+For this kind of application, a global error handler can be configured at the **web.xml** deployment descriptor level.

 We propose here a configuration that can be used from Servlet specification *version 2.5* and above.